What is OKR (Objectives and Key Results)?

 With these characteristics, organisations ensure focus and clear target agreements, while increasing transparency for all stakeholders.
 Furthermore, the expansion of agile principles throughout the organisation is supported without itself constituting an agile target system.

 The idea for the framework was developed in the early 1970s by Andy Grove1, the co-founder of Intel.
-Objectives and Key Results became really well known through Google, which has been using the framework since its foundation.2 In recent years it has also become increasingly popular in Germany, so that companies such as Telekom, Bayer and Zalando now also work with it.
+Objectives and Key Results became really well known through Google, which has been using the framework since its foundation.2 In recent years it has also become increasingly popular in Germany.

 Objectives and Key Results consist of two components: